madebylydia/DisCapTy/README.md

 ![DisCapTy's Logo](.github/logo.png#gh-dark-mode-only)![DisCapTy's Logo](.github/logo-dark.png#gh-light-mode-only)

-DisCaPty is a Python module to generate Captcha images without struggling your mind on how to make your own.
+DisCapTy is a highly-type hinted Python module to generate Captcha images without struggling your mind on how to make your own.
 Everyone can use it!

 **Documentation:** <https://discapty.readthedocs.io/>